Advansoftware/sails-mui-npm/README.md

 `npx sails-front`

+and press enter.
-and press enter, now you define a name of the project (name is required).
+define your project name (project ame is required).